Peloton Spin Bike Alternatives – How to Setup Your Indoor Bike for Group Spinning Classes or Virtual Group Rides on a

 Wahoo Cadence Sensor Setup on Your Indoor Spin Bike

-One of the things you’ll hear Peloton and other instructors talk about during classes is cadence (otherwise known as pedalling rate) which is the number of revolutions of the crank per minute (RPMs).
+One of the things you’ll hear Peloton and other instructors talk about during classes is cadence (otherwise known as pedaling rate) which is the number of revolutions of the crank per minute (RPMs).
 If you’re using a Peloton bike, then you’ll have no problem following along, but for everyone else, finding the right cadence can be tricky.
 That’s where the Wahoo sensor comes in.

 The Wahoo RPM & Cadence Sensor (link to Amazon) does exactly that; it measures your cadence.
 Cadence is important when following along with instructors who specifically ask you to reach a certain number.
 It means you’re experiencing the workout as intended, and that you’re not over or under-doing it.
 Note: you only need to buy the Wahoo Cadence Sensor, not the Speed Sensor.

 Setting up the Wahoo Sensor is easy, too.
 All you need is the sensor, a bike, and an iPhone or Android phone with Bluetooth connectivity.
 You can set it up in five easy steps:

-- Check that batteries on the sensor are working by looking for a blue flashing light
+- Check the batteries on the sensor are working by looking for a blue flashing light

 - Using the cable ties, attach the sensor to the inside of the pedal arm on your bike